CPSC-455-Summer-2022/WixHub_Project_S22/README.md

 ### Ronin Cunningham - m0c2b
 - Responsible for the development, infrastructure, architecture, and debugging all of the central components of the frontend
-- Created the components for the entire flow (Landing Page, Dashboard, Account, Destination, Activity Page, etc.) and their routing
+- Created all major pages (Landing Page, Dashboard, Account, Destination, Activity Page, etc.) and their routing
 - Built the core Redux infrastructure to store the logged-in userObject in the Redux store.
-Added thunks for asynchronous functions
+Added thunks for async functions
 - Designed the global styling for all components with Material UI
-- Built the central form components all throughout the app along with the data structures used to dispatch user data to the backend
+- Built the central form components throughout the app along with the data structures used to dispatch to the backend
 - Fixed bugs (race conditions, etc.) and refactored code smells to match best practices
-- Collaborated with Josh to specify endpoints and db model for fetching, collaborated with Kevin for Questionnaire Flow page
+- Collaborated with Josh for endpoint and db model for fetching, collaborated with Kevin for Questionnaire Flow page

 ### Sherman Lam - z2o2b
 - Responsible for the creation, development and debugging of all aspects of user sign-up, login authentication